PaulGoes/MIDIsonar/README.md

 **Setup Screen organization**

 Each controller is configured by 9 settings arranged in 3 pages of 3 settings each.
+The third page has settings that are dependent of the chosen type of operation on page 1.

 **Settings of the first Setup screen:**